LinkedIn: International restrictions

 In 2016, a Moscow court ruled that LinkedIn must be blocked in Russia for violating a data retention law which requires the user data of Russian citizens to be stored on servers within the country.
 The relevant law had been in force there since 2014.
 This ban was upheld on November 10, 2016, and all Russian ISPs began blocking LinkedIn thereafter.
 LinkedIn's mobile app was also banned from Google Play Store and iOS App Store in Russia in January 2017.
 In July 2021 it was also blocked in Kazakhstan.

-In October 2021, after reports of several academicians and reporters who received notifications regarding their profiles will be blocked in China, Microsoft confirmed that LinkedIn will be shutting down in China and replaced with InJobs, a China exclusive app, citing difficulties in operating environments and increasing compliance requirements.
-In May 2023, LinkedIn announced that it would be phasing out the app by 9 August 2023.
+In October 2021, after reports that several academics and reporters had received notifications stating that their profiles were now blocked in China, Microsoft confirmed that LinkedIn would shut down in China and be replaced by InJobs, a China-exclusive app, citing difficulties with the operating environment and increasing compliance requirements.

+The replacement service ultimately launched in December 2021 under the name InCareer.
+In May 2023, LinkedIn announced that it would discontinue InCareer effective August 9, 2023.
+LinkedIn continues to provide some services in mainland China, including LinkedIn Learning and some enterprise products.